Chapter 40:

 Thinking she was going to annoy him again, he replied irritably, "What?"

-"What if I give you the first ice cream, but you promise me something?" she proposed.
+"What if I give you the first ice cream, but you promise me something?" she suggested.

-The boy was surprised by her kindness and suspicious at the same time because he was sure that what she wanted was a significant favor, something that he would suffer from for the rest of his life.
+The boy was surprised by her kindness and suspicious at the same time, sure that what she wanted was a significant favor, something he would suffer for the rest of his life.

 "What do you want?" he asked, still annoyed.

-"I want you to promise me you'll never forget me."
+"I want you to promise me that you'll never forget me."

 That surprised him again-just that?
 It couldn't be that simple...